-Born in Brooklyn, New York, in 1957, Martín Espada is the author of more than fifteen books as a poet, editor, essayist, and translator.
-A former tenant lawyer in the Greater Boston's Latino community, he received a BA from the University of Wisconsin–Madison and a JD from Northeastern University.
-His first poetry collection, The Immigrant Iceboy's Bolero (Waterfront Press), was published in 1982.
+Born in Brooklyn, New York, in 1957, Martín Espada is the author of more than twenty books as a poet, editor, essayist, and translator.
+A former tenant lawyer in the Greater Boston’s Latino community, he received a BA from the University of Wisconsin–Madison in 1981and a JD from Northeastern University in 1985.

-Among Espada's other books of poetry are Vivas to Those Who Have Failed: Poems (W. W. Norton, 2016); The Trouble Ball: Poems (W. W. Norton, 2011), which was the recipient of the Milt Kessler Award, a Massachusetts Book Award, and an International Latino Book Award; The Republic of Poetry (W. W. Norton, 2006), which received the Paterson Award for Sustained Literary Achievement and was a finalist for the Pulitzer Prize in Poetry; and Imagine the Angels of Bread (W. W. Norton, 1996), winner of an American Book Award and was a finalist for the National Book Critics Circle Award.
+Espada published his first poetry collection, The Immigrant Iceboy’s Bolero (Waterfront Press), in 1982.
+Among his other books of poetry are Vivas to Those Who Have Failed: Poems (W. W. Norton, 2016); The Trouble Ball: Poems (W. W. Norton, 2011), which was the recipient of the Milt Kessler Award, a Massachusetts Book Award, and an International Latino Book Award; The Republic of Poetry (W. W. Norton, 2006), which received the Paterson Award for Sustained Literary Achievement and was a finalist for the Pulitzer Prize in Poetry; and Imagine the Angels of Bread (W. W. Norton, 1996), winner of an American Book Award and a finalist for the National Book Critics Circle Award.

-Espada has also published two collection of essays, including The Lover of a Subversive Is Also a Subversive (University of Michigan Press, 2010), and edited two anthologies, including Poetry Like Bread: Poets of the Political Imagination from Curbstone Press (Curbstone, 1994).
+Espada has also published multiple essay collections, including The Lover of a Subversive Is Also a Subversive (University of Michigan Press, 2010), and edited three anthologies, including Poetry Like Bread: Poets of the Political Imagination (Curbstone, 1994).
 In 2004, he released a CD of poetry called Now the Dead will Dance the Mambo (Leapfrog).